-In the case of wholesale agreements based on Article 3 of the Roaming Regulation, only some operators submitted these data.
-BEREC's Opinion on the functioning of the Roaming Regulation showed that depending on the type of MVNO (full or light MVNO), MNVOs use different ways for accessing wholesale roaming services.
+Only some operators submitted data on wholesale agreements based on Article 3 of the Roaming Regulation.
+BEREC's Opinion on the functioning of the Roaming Regulation18 showed that depending on the type of MVNO (full or light MVNO), MNVOs use different ways for accessing wholesale roaming services.
 The preferred option is to use wholesale resale access from the domestic host MNO, 30% of the full MVNOs make use of resale access from another MNOs, only a few MVNOs use access via a hub or have bilateral agreements with the foreign MNOs.
-The wholesale prices that MVNOs pay in many cases stay close to the cap prices of the Roaming Regulation (Figure 34, Figure 35 and Figure 36).
+The wholesale prices that MVNOs pay for voice and SMS services stay close to the cap prices of the Roaming Regulation (Figure 34 and Figure 35).